mjschmidt/offline-helm-project/README.md

-# helm-to-container
+# Offline-Helm-Project
-Getting containers for a closed environment in an ugly way.
-This is and always will be a Free and Open Source Project
+Perfect for pulling together all the Dependencies needed to port to an offline env This is and always will be a Free and Open Source Project

 ### Pre Reqs
+* git
+* helm
 ```
 #curl down helm binary and move it to bin
 curl -o helm-v2.14.3-linux-amd64.tar.gz https://get.helm.sh/helm-v2.14.3-linux-amd64.tar.gz